How I freed myself from Christianity

 This feeling crystallized into this thought: "There is something pressing going on in my life, but I can’t remember what it is exactly."
 Then, as my mind shifted into higher gear, I suddenly remembered what the pressing matter was, and it came to me in the form of this exact thought: "OH, I HAVE TO BELIEVE AGAIN..!"

-Because I went from a very relaxed natural state straight into the high gear mind-state of thinking I ‘had to believe,’ I became acutely aware of the true nature of how conventional religious belief takes root in the mind.
+Because I went from a very relaxed natural state straight into the high gear mind–state of thinking I ‘had to believe,’ I became acutely aware of how conventional religious belief takes root in the mind.

 In that moment I saw that conventional religious belief is a dictatorship of the mind.
-It is simply me telling myself something that I have to believe in, in order to be able to deal with myself and life.
-It is like an adult version of believing in Santa Claus.
+It is me, imposing a believe upon myself, so that I can deal with my own ignorance.

 The second after this realization, I freed myself from Christianity.
 I threw off the chains of that self-imposed delusion.

-That liberation had nothing whatsoever to do with rejecting the person of Jesus.
-But it had everything to do with renouncing HOW THE MIND uses the Christian religion for its own purpose.
-And that purpose is trying to cover up the existential despair caused by the ignorance of why we have to live and die.
+That liberation had nothing to do with rejecting the person of Jesus.
+But it had everything to do with renouncing HOW THE MIND uses religious belief to cover up its existential despair.